2024-2025 Graduate Course Catalog

 Facilities

 The Heroy Geology Laboratory has well-equipped laboratories and graduate student offices.
-The department houses state-of-the-art workstation-based seismic data processing, GIS, and image-processing facilities; first-class laboratories for geochronology (U/Pb), thermochronology (40Ar/39Ar and fission track) and research utilizing all noble gases.
-The department hosts two regional user facilities - the Electron Microprobe Lab (with a new Cameca SXFive instrument, plus a Renishaw Raman Spectrometer) and the Multi-Sensor Core Logging Lab.
+The department houses state-of-the-art workstation-based seismic data processing, GIS, and image-processing facilities; first-class laboratory space for clean and ultra-clean geochemistry.
+The department hosts two regional user facilities - the Electron Microprobe Lab (with a Cameca SXFive instrument, plus a Renishaw Raman Spectrometer) and the Multi-Sensor Core Logging Lab.
 Also housed in Heroy are the stable isotope geochemistry lab, the paleoclimate dynamics lab, a low-temperature geochemistry lab, a water chemistry lab and a water dynamics lab.
 Amongst other instrumentation are a scanning electron microscope, a number of unmanned aerial vehicles (drones) with various cameras, geophysical equipment such as ground-penetrating radar and resistivity systems, and a 384-core computing cluster.
-The department also has a range of sample preparation facilities and clean labs.
+The department also has a range of sample preparation facilities.

 Return to {$returnto_text} Return to: College of Arts and Sciences